 For pets other than dogs (cats in particular), we can offer visits as infrequently as every 2 days but we'll need to discuss this beforehand.
 If you prefer a longer visit for your dog, we can often accommodate these requests if discussed beforehand.
 For extended Pet Sitting engagements and for regular clients, we will often assign a team of two dog handlers to you in order to ensure reliable availability and ensure that no one sitter gets overwhelmed by their workload.

 Our bills go out via email each month and will include all services rendered up until the date of the bill.
 Your billing email will be sent by our Finance Lead, Danny.
 If you prefer to receive an ongoing paper bill in the mail, please request this from Danny as well.

 Canine Adventure accepts cash, checks, and credit card payments (Visa, Mastercard, American Express, and Discover).
 Cash can be left out for your dog handler, just let them know where it will be and label it so they know it's the bill payment.
 Please do not mail cash.
 Checks should be written to Canine Adventure LLC and can be left for your dog handler or mailed to our PO Box (Canine Adventure LLC, PO Box 28945, Henrico, VA 23228).
 Please include your dog's name and your last name in the subject line of the check (i.e. Spot Smith) to ensure that we credit your account properly.
-Please note that checks will be credited to your account within 5 business days of receipt, but may take up to 2 weeks from receipt to be deposited.
+Please note that checks will be credited to your account within 5 business days of receipt.

 -Meeting your Dog Handler-